-The first of these principles of lean is finding the problem that needs solved and making the product the solution.
+The first of these principles of lean is finding the problem that needs to be solved and coming up with a product that becomes the solution.
 Specifically, the product must be part of the solution that the customer will readily pay for.
 Any process or activity that does not add value to the final product is considered waste and should be eliminated.

 Value stream mapping helps managers visualize which processes are led by what teams and identify the people responsible for measuring, evaluating and improving the process helping managers determine which parts of the system that actually add value to the workflow and those that do not.